Information Theory for Complex Systems Scientists: Partial Information Decomposition (PID)

 The partial entropy decomposition inherent the same unusual property that it requires deciding on one of a number of possible redundant entropy functions.
 As of this writing, there are three well-explored ones, all of which are defined for local realizations.
 The first, from Ince \cite{ince_partial_2017}, is based on the co-information:

-With $co_Q$ once again referring to the local co-information computed over a maximum entropy distribution $Q(\textbf{x})$.
+With $co_Q$ once again referring to the local co-information computed over a maximum entropy distribution $Q(\textbf{X})$.
 This redundancy function can return negative partial entropy values, which is difficult to interpret, although Ince et al., argue that a negative partial entropy atom is an instance of misinformation, similar to the negative local mutual information.
-The $h^{cs}_{\cap}$ measure has been critiqued by Varley et al., as being somewhat recursive \cite{varley_partial_2023}: it is possible to apply the PED to the redundancy function itself, which reveals that the co-information conflates redundant and synergistic entropy:
+The $h^{cs}_{\cap}$ measure has been critiqued for being somewhat recursive \cite{varley_partial_2023}: it is possible to apply the PED to the redundancy function itself, which reveals that the co-information conflates redundant and synergistic entropy:

 Based on this decomposition, we can see that, despite being based on inclusion-exclusion criteria analogous to the intersection of sets, that the co-information does not return only the expected triple-intersection, but rather, conflates the true redundancy with various synergistic terms.